shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

 - Create or modify documentation files in the appropriate directory
 - Follow the file naming conventions and markdown structure
 - Ensure content is accurate, clear, and concise
+- Update the `documentation_config.json` file if adding new documentation or moving files

 ### 4. Test Changes